svicknesh/foundryvtt-docker-deploy/README.md

 This requires you to have a valid domain name that you can control.
 There are many providers for domain names that offer it cheaply.

 The instructions below can be used on any Linux distributions.
-Run the following commands as the `root` user.
+The following commands require `root` privileges therefore they're prefixed with `sudo`.

 ### Caddy v2